 The Von Kármán vortex shedding was one of the first numerical analysis of Tobias.
 For numerical investigations, a numerical mesh has to be created that fulfills defined quality criteria.
 However, even though this meshing example is not complicated nor the meshing procedure is laborious, OpenFOAM® starters can still fight with such geometries especially, if they are not familiar with the meshing tool snappyHexMesh.
 This training case provides the basic idea of the meshing strategy for snappyHexMesh.
 The meshing contains the cut-off geometry of a sphere which is inside a channel.
 Additionally, the viscose sublayer generation is added to the meshing procedure.

-— If you know how to use snappyHexMesh, it is a extreme powerful tool —
+If you know how to use snappyHexMesh, it is an extremely powerful tool

 As described, the case is a simple meshing tutorial for internal flow analysis.
 One can easily replace the sphere with any other geometry of interest.
 Thank you for reading the content.
-Did youknow that Tobias' favorite ice cream is vanilla?
+Did you know that Tobias' favorite ice cream is vanilla and citron?